johnhendrick/Tables-Compare/README.md

 This script validates 2 excel/csv files

 ### Rationale:
 The day-to-day tasks of Business Analyst, Functional Consultants, and Data Analyst demand validating datas being communicated between cross-functional teams or data extracts from enterprise systems.
 Validating 2 or more excel files is a time-consuming manual task in excel and VBA macro is not always the most reliable and scalable method for large excel files.
-This Python script compare 2 excel files and output the delta between the two files as an output.
+This Python script compare 2 excel files and output the delta between the two files.

 ### Application:
 - Post ETL load & extract validation